Gamify-IT/.github/profile/README.md

 ## Developer Manuals

-Documents for Developers with a lot of knowledge about the projects can be found in the **[developer manuals](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/index.html)**
+Specific knowledge about services/ the architecture can be found in the **[developer manuals](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/index.html)**.

 ## Overview